 This August I decided to visit the “Traunfall“.
 A 200 meters long and 12 meters tall waterfall of the river Traun in Upper Austria.
-The waterfall runs diagonal from the left to the right bank of the river.
-This causes the lenght of 200 meters.
+The waterfall runs diagonally from the left to the right bank of the river.
+This causes the length of 200 meters.
 There are also some old wooden weir systems.
 At the time I visited the “Traunfall” the river had less water than usual because we had a dry period of some weeks with over 30° Celsius most of the time.

-For this trip I used my Nikon D750 with the Tamron SP 24-70 F2.8, a Hoya Pro ND 64 Filter (82mm) and my Manfrotto Tripod with Sirui K30X ballhead.
+For this trip, I used my Nikon D750 with the Tamron SP 24-70 F2.8, a Hoya Pro ND 64 Filter (82mm) and my Manfrotto Tripod with Sirui K30X ballhead.

 Now to the Pictures!

-From the parking lot you take a short walk down to the waterfall.
+From the parking lot, you take a short walk down to the waterfall.
 There are several benches to rest, but the view to the waterfall is very limited.
-At the end of the path you find a small place.
-From this place a bridge leads to the other side of the river to a little chapel (which I sadly forgot to photograph 🙁 ).
+At the end of the path, you find a small place.
+From this place, a bridge leads to the other side of the river to a little chapel (which I sadly forgot to photograph 🙁 ).

-On the place before the bridge I positioned my tripod and took several shots of the waterfall.
+On the place, before the bridge, I positioned my tripod and took several shots of the waterfall.

 The “Traunfall” is a nice place to visit with beautiful views on the waterfall.
 I spent a little more than one hour there before I went back home.
-From the parking lot there is only one way down which also leads to a second viewpoint only one minute away.
+From the parking lot, there is only one way down which also leads to a second viewpoint only one minute away.
 Moreover, a bridge leads to a little chapel.
 So you don’t have to walk very long.
 I enjoyed my visit.